Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Toney did not have a touchdown catch in that matchup against the Football Team.

-- The Football Team have the NFL's 29th-ranked pass defense this season, giving up 276.1 yards per game through the air.
+- The Football Team are conceding 276.1 passing yards per game this season, the NFL's 29th-ranked pass defense.

-- The Football Team have given up 33 passing TDs this season (2.1 per game), ranking them 32nd among NFL defenses.
+- The Football Team have allowed 33 touchdowns through the air (2.1 per game).
+They are 32nd in the NFL in that category.

 Recent Performances